lriley2020/pilights/README.md

 You can now ask Siri to "Turn the Christmas lights on"!

-Note: you will need to change the URL in the "Get contents of" block for this to work!
+Note: you will need to change the URL in the "Get contents of" block for this to work.